Theresa May: Leadership bid

+Premiership (2016–2019)

 Appointment

-On 13 July 2016, two days after becoming Leader of the Conservative Party, May was appointed Prime Minister by Queen Elizabeth II, becoming only the second female British prime minister after Margaret Thatcher.
+On 13 July 2016, two days after becoming Leader of the Conservative Party, May was appointed prime minister by Queen Elizabeth II, becoming the second female British prime minister after Margaret Thatcher.
 Addressing the world's media outside 10 Downing Street, May said that she was "honoured and humbled" to become prime minister.
 On becoming prime minister, May became the first woman to have held two of the Great Offices of State.

 Responding to some calls for an early general election, "sources close to Mrs May" said there was no need for such an election.
 In a speech after her appointment, May emphasised the term "Unionist" in the name of the Conservative Party, reminding all of "the precious, precious bond between England, Scotland, Wales and Northern Ireland."
 By 15 July, May had travelled to Edinburgh to meet with First Minister Nicola Sturgeon to reinforce the bond between Scotland and the rest of the United Kingdom.
 "I'm coming here to show my commitment to preserving this special union that has endured for centuries," she explained.